stacks-network/docs/src/pages/write-smart-contracts/overview.md

 - The language is decidable (not Turing complete)

 Using an interpreted language ensures that the executed code is human-readable and auditable.
-A decidable language like Clarity makes it possible to determine precisely which code will be executed, for any function.
+A decidable language like Clarity makes it possible to determine precisely which code is executed, for any function.

 A Clarity smart contract consists of two parts, a data space and a set of functions.
 Only the associated smart contract may modify its corresponding data space on the blockchain.
 Functions may be private and thus callable